-This section introduces you to the validation process and some additional resources.
+This section introduces you to staking principles and running your validating node.

 You are still here?
 If you want to learn more about NEAR, have a look at

 - The Beginner’s Guide to the NEAR Blockchain to get a high level overview on NEAR.

 - The NEAR Whitepaper to see the big picture.

 - Economics in Sharded Blockchain to know more about the incentives structure of NEAR.

 - Sharding Design: Nightshade to gain a more detailed understanding of the consensus mechanism.

 If anything is unclear or you get stuck, please head over to our official chat on Discord, and join the validators section.